Gauravvashishta/Explore-Azure-Storage-Service/Page 3: Upload the file to a container in storage account.md

-# Create a Container and Upload file using Azure portal
+# Create a Container and Upload file

 To create a container in the Azure portal, follow these steps: